Board of Directors

 He completed his bachelor’s degree at Yale College, followed by an MSc in International Political Economy at the London School of Economics.
 He speaks German and French fluently.

-Chris Papadopoullos is Research Assistant at OMFIF.
+Chris Papadopoullos is Economist at OMFIF.
 He contributes to a variety of research projects on macroeconomics, international finance and central banking.

 Prior to joining OMFIF he worked at Acuris, a specialist financial news and data company, where he covered the European private equity industry.
 He also worked at City AM newspaper, writing about global economic developments and the 2015 Greek economic crisis.